barrysteyn/node-scrypt/Readme.md

      keyEncoding: 'buffer',
      outputEncoding: 'buffer',
      defaultSaltSize: 32,
-     outputSize: 64
+     outputLength: 64
     }

  * `saltEncoding` - a string representing the [encoding](#encodings) of the input salt
  * `keyEncoding` - a string representing the [encoding](#encodings) of the input key
  * `outputEncoding` - a string representing the [encoding](#encodings) of the output returned to the user
  * `defaultSaltSize` - an integer representing the number of bytes used to create a random salt should it be necessary
- * `outputSize` - an integer representing the size of the output in bytes
+ * `outputLength` - an integer representing the size of the output in bytes

 ###Backward Compatibility